Xilinx/Vitis-AI/model_zoo/README.md

 Vitis-AI/model_zoo
 ├── images
-├── model-list                      # list of all availible models with yaml configuration ├── models
-│ ├── super_resolution              # task
+├── model-list                      # list of all availible models with yaml configuration ├── models                          # model cards with code and all details │ ├── super_resolution              # task name
 │ │ ├── pt_DRUNet                   # model name
 │ │ │ ├── config.env                # model configuration - env variables
 │ │ │ ├── artifacts                 # artifacts - will be created during the inference process